elcritch/sigils/docs/threading.md

 - Cross-thread work is executed by a per-thread scheduler that processes messages serially.
 - Worker threads run the scheduler loop automatically; threads without a built-in loop must periodically poll to process forwarded events.
 - Cleanup is synchronized: moved agents are owned by the destination thread, and proxies send dereference messages so the destination thread can release remote state.
+- Subscriptions and slots are configured on the local proxy.

 ## Mental Model